-In the framework of the European Union, the FIU Unit has been designated by the Council of Ministers on 18 March 2009, as the Asset Recovery Office (ARO) for the purposes of implementing the "Council Decision" 2007/845/JHA of 6 December 2007 concerning cooperation between Asset Recovery Offices of the Member States in the field of tracing and identification of proceeds from, or other property related, to crime".
-Additionally, the Head of the FIU Unit is also the Head of the Cyprus Delegation to the "Committee on the Prevention of Money Laundering and Terrorist Financing" of the European Commission which elaborated the 3rd AML/CFT Directive.
-In implementation of the "Council Decision 2000/642/JHA of 17 October 2000 concerning arrangements for cooperation between FIUs of Member States in respect of exchanging information", MOKAS participates in the FIU.NET Task Force, which is a fully decentralized EU wide system whereby FIUs join a computer network to exchange information in a secure environment.
+The Unit has been also designated by the Council of Ministers on 18 March 2009, as the Asset Recovery Office (ARO) for the purposes of implementing the "Council Decision 2007/845/JHA of 6 December 2007 concerning cooperation between Asset Recovery Offices of the Member States in the field of tracing and identification of proceeds from, or other property related, to crime" and the Head of the Unit is also the Head of the Cyprus Delegation to the "Committee on the Prevention of Money Laundering and Terrorist Financing" of the European Commission which elaborated the 3rd AML/CFT Directive.
+In implementation of the "Council Decision 2000/642/JHA of 17 October 2000 concerning arrangements for cooperation between FIUs of Member

+States in respect of exchanging information", MOKAS participates in the FIU.NET Task Force, which is a fully decentralized EU wide system whereby FIUs join a computer network to exchange information in a secure environment.
 Finally, MOKAS participates in the FIU Platform which was set up by the European Commission to enable EU FIUs to exchange views and experiences on technical issues related to relevant provisions of the 3rd AML/CFT Directive.

-Regarding legislation pertaining in particular to terrorism financing, the Law Ratifying the International Convention for the Suppression of the Financing of Terrorism which was enacted on 22.10.2001 (Ratification Law No. 29(III)/2001 as amended by Law No. 18(III)/2005) includes:
+Regarding legislation pertaining in particular to terrorism financing, the Law Ratifying the International Convention for the Suppression of the Financing of Terrorism which was enacted on 22.10.2001 (Ratification Law No. 29(III)/2001 as amended by Law No. 18(III)/2005) provides for:

-(1) Settings of penalties for relevant criminal acts in the fulfillment of the obligations arising from provisions of the convention.

-(2) Inclusion in the National legislation, of provisions necessary for the enactment of provisions in the Convention, which are not self-implemented.

-(3) Determining, with the view to facilitating conformity with the provisions of the Convention, those criminal acts defined as such by the provisions of National legislation on concealment, investigation, and confiscation of assets from certain crimes.
+- (1) Penalties for relevant criminal acts in the fulfillment of the obligations arising from provisions of the convention. - (2) Enactment of provisions in the Convention, which are not self-implemented. - (3) Determination, with the view to facilitating conformity with the provisions of the Convention, those criminal acts defined as such by the provisions of National legislation on concealment, investigation, and confiscation of assets from certain crimes.

-The Suppression of Terrorism Law of 2010 (No.110(I)/2010) was enacted and came into force on 22.11.2010, to provide a comprehensive legal framework in the area of terrorism.
-In particular, with regard to criminalisation of the financing of terrorism, Section 8 of the Combating of Terrorism Law of 2010 (No.110(I)/2010) criminalizes the provision of support in any way, including financing, to:
+With regard to criminalisation of the financing of terrorism, Section 8 of the Combating of Terrorism Law of 2010 (No.110(I)/2010) criminalizes the provision of support in any way, including financing, to:

-(a) a terrorist group, or
+- (a) A terrorist group, or

-(b) a member of a terrorist group, or
+- (b) A member of a terrorist group, or

-(c) any other person for the benefit of a terrorist group or a member of a terrorist group, or
+- (c) Any other person for the benefit of a terrorist group or a member of a terrorist group, or

-- (d) any other person for the commission of a terrorist act, or - (e) persons included in the catalogues,
+- (d) Any other person for the commission of a terrorist act, or

+- (e) Persons included in the catalogues.

-For the purposes of this Law, "catalogues" means the updated lists of persons, groups or entities for which the relevant EU instruments and as well as the Resolutions of the UN Security Council on the imposition of sanctions apply.
+For the purposes of this Law, "catalogues" means the updated lists of persons, groups or entities for which apply the relevant EU instruments and as well as the Resolutions of the UN Security Council on the imposition of sanctions.
 These catalogues include:

-(a) The list of persons, groups and entities referred to in Articles 2-4 of "Council Common Position of 27 December 2001 on the application of specific measures to combat terrorism (2001/931/CFSP)".

-(b) The list of persons, groups and entities referred to in Article 4 of "Council Common Position of 27 December 2001 on the application of specific measures to combat terrorism (2001/931/CFSP)".
+- (a) The list of persons, groups and entities referred to in Articles 2-4 of "Council Common Position of 27 December 2001 on the application of specific measures to combat terrorism (2001/931/CFSP)". - (b) The list of persons, groups and entities referred to in Article 4 of "Council Common Position of 27 December 2001 on the application of specific measures to combat terrorism (2001/931/CFSP)".

-(c) The List established and maintained by the 1267 Committee (UN) with respect to individuals, groups, undertakings and other entities associated with AI-Qaida.

-(d) The List of individuals and entities established pursuant to UN Security Council Resolution 1988 (2011).
+- (c) The list established and maintained by the 1267 Committee (UN) with respect to individuals, groups, undertakings and other entities associated with Al-Qaida. - (d) The list of individuals and entities established pursuant to UN Security Council Resolution 1988 (2011).